Published at: 2025-10-30

 4.1 Description

-4.2 Other Configurations
+4.2 Other Settings

-Refer to Task Collaboration Node.
+Refer to: Task Collaboration Node.

 5. Wait Node

-5.1 Delay Wait
+5.1 Delayed Wait

 5.2 Conditional Wait

-Delay until conditions are met.
+Delays execution until conditions are met.

 picture coming soon: